In Situ Leach Mining of Uranium

 In Kazakhstan a test of this has been conducted at the Irkol deposit with four main parameters measured over 1985 to 1997.
 In four years the ISL-affected area had reduced by half, and after 12 years it was fully restored naturally.

 In the USA legislation requires that the water quality in the affected aquifer be restored so as to enable its pre-mining use.
 Usually this is potable water or stock water (usually les than 500 ppm total dissolved solids), and while not all chemical characteristics can be returned to those pre-mining, the water must be usable for the same purposes as before.
-Often it need to be treated by reverse osmosis, giving rise to a problem in disposing of the concentrated brine stream from this.
+Often it needs to be treated by reverse osmosis, giving rise to a problem in disposing of the concentrated brine stream from this.

 The new plant for the Lance project in Wyoming incorporates a restoration circuit with IX then RO to restore water quality of barren liquor to pre-mining levels.